Likelihood ratios in diagnostic testing

 In evidence-based medicine, likelihood ratios are used for assessing the value of performing a diagnostic test.
-They use the sensitivity and specificity of the test to determine whether a test result usefully changes the probability that a condition (such as a disease state) exists.
+They combine sensitivity and specificity into a single metric that indicates how much a test result shifts the probability that a condition (such as a disease) is present.
 The first description of the use of likelihood ratios for decision rules was made at a symposium on information theory in 1954.
 In medicine, likelihood ratios were introduced between 1975 and 1980.
+There is a multiclass version of these likelihood ratios.

 Calculation

 Two versions of the likelihood ratio exist, one for positive and one for negative test results.
 Respectively, they are known as the positive likelihood ratio (LR+, likelihood ratio positive, likelihood ratio for positive results) and negative likelihood ratio (LR–, likelihood ratio negative, likelihood ratio for negative results).